MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 When configured, the dropdown column headers surface a **Group by** option.
 This allows you to group the data in the grid by values in the selected group.

 -  Grouping is available for most kinds of columns.
-This notably does not include lookup columns.
+This notably doesn't include lookup columns.
 -  When grouping on date fields, you need to choose a timeframe to on which to group.
 This includes day, week, month, quarter, and year.
 -  You can only group by one column at a time; selecting **Group by** on a different column replaces any existing grouping criteria.
 -  You can remove the grouping by selecting **Ungroup** from the same dropdown column header to remove the grouping.